RemainIndoors1/StyleTTS2_Windows_Docs/README.md

 - For starters, you might need to set the `batch size` in the `config.yml` file to a minimum of 8.
 Anything less than that, and it might throw errors for loss values being NaN.
 Feel free to experiment.
 - Also, at the bottom of the `StyleTTS2/models.py` file, there's a `load_checkpoint` function that you might need to modify for round 2 training.
 I've added a `load_checkpoint.py` file with the modified implementation.
 You can just comment out the original one and copy/paste from that file.
 You'll probably need to switch back if you run round 1 training again, and maybe for inference.
 - Most importantly, since you're updating batch size to 8, you're now going to be using a lot more GPU memory on top of the fact that round 2 training adds more training methods that already use more memory than round 1.
 As a result, I ended up renting a pod in the cloud with an 80GB NVRAM GPU and ran training there.
 Note, I still managed to run out of GPU memory at one point.
-- it's possible you could lower the `max_len` in config.yml to maybe 200 and lower the `batch_percentage` to 0.2 to force round 2 training to work on your local PC, but if you don't run out of memory, it's going to take a very long time to complete, and it might still fail in later epochs when other types of training start.
+- It's possible you could lower the `max_len` in config.yml to maybe 200 and lower the `batch_percentage` to 0.2 to force round 2 training to work on your local PC, but if you don't run out of memory, it's going to take a very long time to complete, and it might still fail in later epochs when other types of training start.

 To start the second round of training, run the following command from a command prompt in the StyleTTS2 folder (make sure your venv is running):
 ```
 python train_second.py
 ```

-anyway, After you've run the 2nd round of training and you have an `epoch_2nd_000##.pth` file you'll be able to run inference on your trained model and finally hear what it sounds like.
+Anyway, After you've run the 2nd round of training and you have an `epoch_2nd_000##.pth` file you'll be able to run inference on your trained model and finally hear what it sounds like.

 ## Inference